 Transferring from a Master’s program to a Doctoral program is not automatic.
-Under our present policy, students can obtain a PhD only after completion of an MS degree (either in transportation or related field), and those without a prior Master’s degree must initially be admitted for an MS. The request for continuation into the Doctoral program is initiated by filing a “Petition for Change of Degree Objective” form.
+The request for continuation into the Doctoral program is initiated by filing a “Petition for Change of Degree Objective” form.
 This petition will normally not be entertained before the student has completed at least 1/2 of the coursework units required for the MS. This form is available from Graduate Studies.
 The Graduate Adviser will review the form.
 The minimum requirements are four of the following five criteria:

 At this time, a preliminary examination is not required by TTP but that is subject to change.
 As a Master’s student, if you have any inclination to pursue doctoral studies, speak to your Faculty Advisor or the Graduate Adviser about preparing a Program of Study with that in mind.
 It may save valuable time in the long run.